dukenewt/Levels/README.md

-# DailyXP
+# TaskBound

-DailyXP is a gamified task manager for iOS and Android.
+TaskBound is a gamified task manager for iOS and Android.
 Complete tasks to earn XP, level up, unlock perks, and make forced talent choices that shape your experience.
 Build epics (multi-task projects), track streaks, and enjoy satisfying, accessible animations.

 ## Features